Innovations Journals Policies and Processes

-This Journal follows a strict process for handling authorship changes prior to acceptance or during proof corrections.
+To avoid author disputes, Innovations Journals follows a strict process for handling authorship changes prior to acceptance or during proof corrections.
 Authorship changes are not possible after an article is published.
 To request a change in the author order or for removal or addition of authors, an explanation must be submitted to the editorial office as an error is noticed.
 All authors must provide written approval for the change before it can be finalized.

 Contributors who meet fewer than all 4 of the above criteria for authorship should not be listed as authors, but they should be acknowledged.
 Examples of activities that alone (without other contributions) do not qualify a contributor for authorship are acquisition of funding; general supervision of a research group or general administrative support; and writing assistance, technical editing, language editing, and proofreading.